rkillickdev/tedd-space-wellbeing-garden/README.md

 <br>

-To enusure that the website is as accessible as possible for all users and compatible with screen readers, I have done the following:
+To ensure that the website is as accessible as possible for all users and compatible with screen readers, I have done the following:

 * Semantic markup has been used to structure the HTML code.
 * Check that the colour contrast ratio across the website meets acceptable standards.